dhl92000/dhl92000/README.md

 👀 My passion for frontend design and intuitive user experiences developed because I worked with a lot of users who had trouble navigating applications.

-🎾 🥐 When not programming, you'll find me baking (mostly madeleines) or at the pickleball/tennis court!
+🎾 🥐 When not programming, you'll find me baking or at the pickleball/tennis court!

 ✅ I'm currently open to work!
 Feel free to reach out at dahlee97@gmail.com